cividi/whitepaper/README.md

 ### Design for trust //

+As the our first Guiding Principle suggests, in providing feedback to communities in terms of data analysis it will be valuable to listen to their constituents, ask questions, give not just data-driven but people-driven insights priority.
+From a design perspective, this will mean overcoming barriers of trust, formulating questions in terms of personal data, strategizing business model alignment versus the initial reaction to hoard my data.

 Gaining user and public trust involves foresight activities to anticipate opportunities and challenges, working on legal guidelines and change management with all parts of society, conducting research into the benefits and harms of technologies we introduce, providing clear, understandable information.

 We see these principles come to life through initiatives like [Better IoT](https://betteriot.wordpress.com/) and [Data trusts](https://theodi.org/article/defining-a-data-trust/), and we wish to be and support other responsible technology projects which develop trust models on the basis of rigorously evaluated formal criteria, created together with inputs from academia, civil society, and practitioners in the field.

 ### Performance matters ///